HeikoBlomenkamp/100-days-of-code/r2-log.md

 Repetition of Java, and PHP.
 Watched Ruby tutorial: Math & Numbers, https://youtu.be/qDLYmBm4NF8; uploaded modified .rb file to this repo.

 ### R2D40
+Repetition of Java.
+Watched random YouTube videos about working as developer, about preparing for jobs, about work-life balance, and so on.

+### R2D41